wensmanhester/notes/README.md

 4. Collaborate with others: Sharing knowledge and working together with fellow developers can help improve your problem-solving skills and lead to more innovative solutions.
 5. Practice good programming practices: Writing clean, modular, well commented code can save you time and hassle down the road, leading to a better overall product.
 6. Be open to feedback: Listening to and implementing feedback from colleagues and mentors can make your code better and your skills more refined.

+# 2024-01-31
+- "Today's programming wisdom is to embrace the principle of 'Simplicity is complexity resolved.'
+Strive to write clean, readable, and maintainable code.
+Avoid premature optimization, but always consider the long-term implications of your design decisions.
+Remember that a program is never truly finished; it evolves with time, so build for flexibility and scalability from the start.
+And above all, practice constant learning because in programming, as in life, yesterday's cutting-edge is today's legacy."

+In essence:
+"Program simply, think modularly, plan for evolution, and cultivate continuous learning."